semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 ## The rules property in more detail

-In this section we are going to explain the properties that are stored in a `rules` property – the logic of notifications is stored under `rules` property.
+In this section we are going to explain the properties that are stored in a `rules` property – the logic of each notification is stored under a `rules` property.

 ### name

-The value of the `name` property, which is a string, in the `metadata` context defines the name of the notification.
+The value of the `name` property, which is a string, in the `metadata` context defines the name of the rule of the notification.

 ### filter

-The `filter` property is used for holding

 The `filter` property holds the `filters`, `bracnhes` and `pipelines` properties.

+The values of `--branches`, `--projects` and `--pipelines` can contain regular expressions.
+Regex matches must be wrapped in forward slashes (`/.*/`).
+Specifying a branch name without slashes (example: `.*`) would execute a direct equality match.

 For a filter to be `true` all of its conditions should be true.
-If a conditions such as `branches` has multiple cases, only one of these cases should be a match.
+If a condition such as `branches` has multiple cases, only one of these cases should be a match.

 #### projects

-The `projects` property is used for holding
+The `projects` property is used for holding a list of Semaphore 2.0 projects that interest us.

 #### pipelines

-The `pipelines` property
+The `pipelines` property is used for holding a list of pipeline filenames that interest us.

 #### branches

-The `branches` property holds a list of strings, which should be GitHub branch names.
+The `branches` property holds a list of strings, which should be GitHub branch names, that interest us.

 ### notify

-The `notify` property

 The `notify` property holds the `slack` property that is used for defining information related to the Slack channel or channels related to the defined